by Donna Amos

 Questions to Ask

-As you ponder over prospective topics for your eBook, there are some questions to ask that will help you focus your efforts.
+As you ponder over prospective topics for your eBook, from teaching others about how to grow hydrangeas to living well, there are some questions to ask that will help you focus your efforts.
 Use them and others you may discover to narrow down your choices to the top three topics that will resonate most with your target audience.

 Who is your ideal subscriber?